ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A chance of rain showers after 5pm.
-Mostly cloudy, with a high near 65.
-South southeast wind 24 to 28 mph, with gusts as high
+Mostly cloudy.
+High near 69, with temperatures falling to around 65 in the afternoon.
-         as 41 mph.
+         South southeast wind 22 to 28 mph, with gusts as high as 41 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">